-Tag_Error is raised by a call of Descendant_Tag, Expanded_Name, External_Tag, Is_Descendant_At_Same_Level, or Parent_Tag if any tag passed is No_Tag.
+Tag_Error is raised by a call of Descendant_Tag, Expanded_Name, External_Tag, Interface_Ancestor_Tag, Is_Descendant_At_Same_Level, or Parent_Tag if any tag passed is No_Tag.

-An instance of Tags.Generic_Dispatching_Constructor or Tags.Generic_Limited_Dispatching_Constructor raises Tag_Error if The_Tag does not represent a concrete descendant of T. Otherwise, it dispatches to the primitive function denoted by the formal Constructor for the type identified by the tag The_Tag, passing Params, and returns the result.
+An instance of Tags.Generic_Dispatching_Constructor raises Tag_Error if The_Tag does not represent a concrete descendant of T. Otherwise, it dispatches to the primitive function denoted by the formal Constructor for the type identified by the tag The_Tag, passing Params, and returns the result.
 Any exception raised by the function is propagated.

-If the internal tag provided to an instance of Tags.Generic_Dispatching_Constructor or Tags.Generic_Limited_Dispatching_Constructor identifies a specific type whose tag has not been elaborated, or does not exist in the partition at the time of the call, execution is erroneous.
+If the internal tag provided to an instance of Tags.Generic_Dispatching_Constructor identifies a specific type whose tag has not been created (see 13.14), or does not exist in the partition at the time of the call, execution is erroneous.